brandonngjh/TrainingMgmtWebApp/README.md

 # Training Management Web App

-This project consists of a frontend and backend service for a training management application, along with a MySQL database.
+This project consists of a frontend and backend service for a training management web application, along with a MySQL database.
+It is designed to reduce the workload of HR by automating tasks and providing visualization and efficient platform.
 The services are containerized using Docker and managed with Docker Compose.

-The application is developed using MySQL for the database, Express and Node.js for the backend, and React with TypeScript for the frontend.
+The application is developed using:
+- MySQL for the database
+- Express and Node.js for the backend
+- React with TypeScript and TailwindCSS for the frontend

 **Note:** This application is still a work in progress.

+## Features

+- **Login (IAM) using Tokens JWT Authentication:** Secure login system using JSON Web Tokens (JWT) for authentication.
+- **Automation of Emailing Employees:** Automated email scheduling using `node-schedule` and email functionality with `nodemailer`.

+## Testing

+- **Unit Testing using Jest:** Comprehensive unit tests to ensure reliability and correctness of the application's functionality.

 ## Setup